 While mediation can be an effective way of dealing with straightforward issues during divorce, collaborative law can be a much better option where there are more legally complex or challenging points of contention that you need to sort out.
 This is because you have your own trained legal representative in your corner to advise you on the legal technicalities involved and to protect your interests.

 Speak to our collaborative lawyers in Leicestershire about your divorce

-To find out more about how collaborative law can make your divorce easier, faster and less costly, please get in touch with your local Emery Johnson Astills office in Leicester or Loughborough to arrange an initial fixed fee consultation.
+To find out more about how collaborative law can make your divorce easier, faster and less costly, please get in touch with your local Johnson Astills office in Leicester or Loughborough to arrange an initial fixed fee consultation.